ekiciburak/monads/README.md

 # monads

-monads and adjunctions of category theory.
+Some categorical structures in Coq.

-to make it; just type "make" on Linux.
+To make it; just type "make" on Linux.